Program

 Astrosprouts

-Places are limited: the first 20 schools to respond will receive their kits first.
-Don’t miss out on this hands-on opportunity to grow the future of space science in your classroom.
+Places are limited.
+The first 20 schools to respond will receive their kits.
+Don’t miss out on this practical opportunity to grow the future of space science in your classroom.

 Please email Erin Rose at erose@swin.edu.au to secure your kit.